THEFB199/UniYear3-E-ProjectDocs/README.md

 - Camera will look for line of water - most likely to be done with a simple mask
 - This will be added to the weightings of the pathing map.
+- Idea! use a moisture sensor to detect the moisture in the sand and as it goes higher drive away from the water